krmaxwell/hunting-tutorial-preso/shmoocon-cfp.md

 == Bio ==

-Scott Roberts is a bad-guy catcher and scotch snob.
+Scott Roberts is a bad-guy catcher at GitHub and a scotch snob.

+> Scott J Roberts works for GitHub and makes up his title every time he’s asked, so we’ll say he’s the Director of Bad Guy Catching.
+He has worked for 900lbs security gorillas, government security giants & boutiques, and financial services security firms and done his best to track down bad guys at all these places.
+He’s released and contributed to multiple tools for threat intelligence and malware analysis.
+Scott is also really good at speaking in the 3rd person.

 Kyle Maxwell is a math smuggler and cyber mind flayer.